FrankLi123/viral-post-simulator/README.md

 ---

+## Forking Guidelines
+- Change colors/fonts/icons so it’s unmistakably *not* an X/Twitter product.
+- Keep the “Not affiliated” disclaimer visible.
+- Don’t use real user data or live Twitter APIs without respecting their TOS.

 **Remember**: Real social media success comes from authentic content, genuine engagement, and providing value to your audience.
 This simulator is just for fun! 🎉